Q: Which insurances do you currently accept ?

 Q: When is my co-pay due ?

-A: Your co-pay must be paid before you are seen by the doctor.
-We accept cash, credit and debit cards for your co-pay payment.
+A: Your co-pay and deductible must be paid before you are seen by the doctor.

 Q: What does it mean when the doctor is board-eligible or board-certified ?

-A: The American Board of Obstetrics & Gynecology certifies graduates of approved ob/gyn residency training programs as board eligible.
+A: The American Board of Obstetrics & Gynecology certifies graduates of approved ob gyn residency training programs as board eligible.
 This means an individual has received a medical degree and has completed four years of advanced, intensive training in all aspects of the specialty.
 In order to be board certified (otherwise known as a diplomate,) a physician must have successfully passed a comprehensive written exam usually done at the completion of the final year of residency.
 After two years in practice the doctor must then complete an oral exam before a national examining board.
 It is only after successfully passing both tests that a physician can be considered board certified as a specialist.
-An obstetrician-gynecologist requires re-certification every ten years.

 Q: What does F.A.C.O.G. stand for ?